• Skip to primary navigation

 Instructions

-• In a mixing bowl, whisk together canola oil, brown sugar, and vanilla extract until well combined.
+- In another mixing bowl, whisk together canola oil, brown sugar, and vanilla extract until well combined.

-• Pour in the Guinness or stout beer and mix until the ingredients are fully combined.
+- Pour in the Guinness or stout beer and mix until the wet ingredients are fully combined.

-• Add in half of the icing sugar and beat on medium until combined.
+- Add in half of the icing sugar and beat on medium until combined.
 Add in the cocoa powder and remaining icing sugar and continue to mix.
-As the mixture thickens, add in the Guinness or stout beer a tablespoon at a time until the frosting is light and creamy.

 Nutrition